data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 6. Must avoid device transfers by default (e.g. copy data from GPU to CPU), and provide an explicit way to force such transfers (e.g. a `force=` or `copy=` keyword that the caller can set to `True`).
-7. Must be zero-copy if possible.
+7. Must be zero-copy wherever possible.
 8. Must support missing values (`NA`) for all supported dtypes.
 9. Must supports string, categorical and datetime dtypes.
 10. Must allow the consumer to inspect the representation for missing values